jadulled/googleapi-laravel/README.md

 # A Google API v3 wrapper for Laravel 4

-This Composer package will implement a "Laravel way" to manage Google services through its API interface (v3)
+This package enables a Laravel flavoured way to manage Google services through its API interface (v3)

 ## Installation